|

 he is to important people of the day?

-can be contrasted with the selections in our anthology from Dr.
+contrasts in style with the selections in our anthology from

 Samuel Johnson’s